isleinteritus/oversalted-backend-v3/documentations/tasks.md

 2) Abstract the user login/logout services as one.
 Use the URL as an identifier on which service is used.
 EX) if statement that checks if URL path = login.
 If true it calls the login function, if false calls the logout.
    Could I abstract that further into one function?
 Mmn.

+### ~Finished~

+- [x] port overSalted-backend-v2 to overSalted-Backend-v3 and gut it.
+- [x] put fat controllers on a diet: transfer controller buisness logic to services
+- [x] convert services to async/await with /try/catch blocks in controllers and services
+- [x] reduce services if/else statements to a readable/modular form for ease of testing.
+- [x] when a user deletes a forum their name is scrubbed away.